top of page

 “Omg no,” Girl sighs as she types.
 “It’s just, it’s not you, it’s me.
 And I know that’s a cliche but like, it applies.
 I had fun in Europe… with you… but that was just a certain period of my life when I wanted to have cool experiences and just... let loose, you know?
 But I’m home now and I’m planning other holidays.
 I might even go to Africa next year, do some volunteering somewhere.
 I dunno.”

 “Africa???
 You can’t be serious?
 Africa is so not the right holiday for you.
 Are you forgetting how you react to heat?
-And who was the one that held you and put aloe vera on your back for six days straight when you got third degree sunburn from falling asleep on the beach in the Amalfi coast?
+And who was the one that held you and put aloe vera on your back for six days straight when you got third-degree sunburn from falling asleep on the beach on the Amalfi coast?
 Plus, you hate travelling by bus.
-It’s not that cheap to fly around Africa, you know?
+It’s not cheap to fly around Africa, you know?
 I really don’t think you’ve thought this through.”

-Girl has nothing to say to this, so she decides that the best thing to do—both for her and Europe—is to delete all of her Europe photos and block Europe from messaging her.
-Girl also decides she will book that next holiday soon (maybe reconsidering Africa though because she hadn’t thought about the heat thing) and get on with her life.
+Girl has nothing to say to this, so she decides that the best thing to do—for both her and Europe—is to delete all of her Europe photos and block Europe from messaging her.
+Girl also decides she will book that next holiday soon (maybe reconsidering Africa though, because she hadn’t thought about the heat thing) and get on with her life.
 Somewhere cool, somewhere less mainstream, somewhere that would appreciate her even at her worst.

 Not even a month later, Girl scrolls through her feed to find her best friend in a photo with her annoyingly affectionate boyfriend in front of the Colosseum.
-‘Can’t decide what’s better,’ the caption reads, ‘falling in love with Europe more and more every day, or getting to do it with this loser by my side'.
-Immediately, Girl’s fingers begin to tremble with rage.
+‘Can’t decide what’s better,’ the caption reads, ‘falling in love with Europe more and more every day, or getting to do it with this loser by my side.’

-First, she thinks, her friend is clearly trying to provoke her with this photo in Europe and she isn't going to be sucked in by petty social politics.
+First, she fumes, her friend is clearly trying to provoke her with this photo in Europe.
+She isn’t going to be sucked in by petty social politics.

 Second, her best friend would never have the relationship with Europe that she did.
-She would never understand the amazing experience that SHE had had at the Colosseum on a date with that Italian waiter where he declared he could die blind knowing that he had witnessed her beauty.
+She would never understand the amazing experience that SHE had had at the Colosseum, on a date with that Italian waiter where he declared he could die blind knowing that he had witnessed her beauty.
 The way these experiences felt like everything.
 And how, in the moment, they were.
-And sure, things had changed and Girl had moved on now, but maybe her reaction to this photo was proof that her relationship with Europe meant more to her than she thought.
-Maybe that’s something she couldn’t fully appreciate whilst her life was moving so fast and that’s what made it easier to leave it all behind.
-But that didn't seem like something she could control.
-Maybe she was too good at convincing herself that because she was young there was so much life ahead of her with so many people to meet and new places to go in which to meet them, so much so that she was never afraid of losing anything.
-Because in reality she'd been alone for a while and all she ever did now was meet friends of her friends, glance at dating apps for a week before deleting them and wonder what her life could be like with people she passed on the street or sat across from on the train.
-The romantic chance meetings she imagined in her teenage years seemed like just a fantasy now.
-Maybe the problem with life isn’t that it’s short, but that it’s small, with only a handful of opportunities for meaningful relationships passing through.
-And maybe only now was she seeing this pattern she was falling into: letting herself run away when things got difficult so she never had to face the vulnerability of being challenged by someone, being truly intimate or even being in love.
-Maybe that’s how she protected herself, by holding some degree of distance from everyone she would ever meet, no matter how much she let them into her life or how long they stayed.
-Maybe this pattern would see her end up alone as a middle aged woman, regretting the moments when she didn't have the courage to say what was in her heart.
-Maybe she would end up like her mother, someone who only ever talked about the past and complained about work and lived her life through others, who she feared would ultimately end up alone.
+And sure, things had changed, and Girl had moved on … but maybe her reaction to this photo was proof that her relationship with Europe meant more to her than she realised.
+Maybe she had convinced herself that there was so much life ahead of her, with so many new people to meet and new places in which to meet them.
+But in reality, she’d been alone for a while, and all she ever did now was meet friends of her friends at occasional events, swipe through dating apps for a week before deleting them, and then wonder what her life would be like with people she passed on the street or sat across from on the train.
+The romantic “chance” meetings she imagined in her teen years seemed like just a fantasy now.
+Maybe the problem with life isn’t that it’s short, but that it’s small, with only a handful of opportunities for meaningful relationships.
+Maybe she let herself run away when things got difficult so she never had to be challenged by someone, be truly intimate, or even be properly in love.
+Maybe that’s how she protected herself, by holding the world at arm’s length.
+Maybe this pattern would see her end up a lonely middle-aged woman, regretting the moments she didn’t have the courage to say or even feel what was in her heart.
+Maybe she would end up like her mother, someone who only ever talked about the past and complained about work and lived her life through others.
+Maybe no one wanted her now.
+Maybe that was it.
+Maybe she would die alone.

 And third, calling your boyfriend a loser is so lame and not the calibre of caption that Europe content demands.

-But instead of venting this hurt, this jealousy, and this betrayal in the comments, Girl reminds herself of a higher order, more important duty: a best friend’s duty to be supportive on social media no matter what.
-Girl takes a deep breath, and comments, ‘STUNNING!’.
+But instead of venting this hurt, this jealousy, and this betrayal in the comments, Girl reminds herself of a higher order, a more important duty: a best friend’s obligation to be supportive on social media no matter what.
+Girl takes a deep breath, and comments, ‘STUNNING!’

 bottom of page